Barhop Buddy

 The primary users, young adult introverts, are eager to explore city life but feel overwhelmed by the excessive information on travel guide apps.

-I developed two user personas— one female and one male — each representing different spectrums of introversion, location, age within the young adult range, and primary goals.
+I developed two user personas, one female and one male, each representing different spectrums of introversion, location, age within the young adult range, and primary goals.

-Nayah Haynes
+Persona 1: Nayah Haynes

-20 years old
+20 years old | Undergraduate Student | Friendly, Creative

-“I’d like an experience that helps me learn about and find bars that fit my wants for a fun 21st birthday celebration!”
+“Id like an experience that helps me learn about and find bars that fit my wants for a fun 21st birthday celebration!”

 Pain Points